lightscapevr/website/markdown/getting-started-quest.md

 We try to detect when the situation occurs and display a message to this effect, but sometimes it will only be displayed the next time you restart VR Sketch.

+### If your computer goes to sleep

+When you are working in VR, your computer might go to sleep.
+The reason is simply that you are not using the mouse or keyboard for a long enough period of time.

+Note that VR Sketch version 14.0 does (or will) contain an attempt at preventing sleep, but it is known to not work reliably.
+This is notably the case on Mac, depending on the exact system version.

+If you hit this problem, you need either to disable sleep mode manually in the system, or to install a third-party application to do it with one click (e.g. Amphetamine on PC/Mac, Caffeine on Mac, etc.).